Fundamental limits to orbit reconstruction due to non-conservation of stellar actions in a Milky Way-like simulation

-We now investigate the evolution of individual stellar actions over time as characterised by the absolute changes $\Delta J_R$, $\Delta J_z$ and $\Delta J_{\phi}$ (\autoref{eq:DeltaJAbs}).
-These quantities are functions of both the current stellar age $t_*$ and the time lag $\Delta t$, and we therefore place all stars in 2D bins of these quantities and compute the median in each bin; we use medians rather than means to ensure robustness against outliers.
-We show the result in \autoref{fig:heatmap}; in this plot, stellar age appears on the $x-$axis and the time lag $\Delta t$ on the $y-$axis.
+We show the binned changes in absolute action in \autoref{fig:heatmap}; in this plot, initial stellar age $t_*$ appears on the $x-$axis and the time lag $\Delta t$ on the $y-$axis.
 The expected behaviour is immediately visible -- small variations at short time intervals appear as the darkest colours in a horizontal band at the bottom of the plot.
-We see only a weak dependence on stellar age, as there are no very obvious vertical features in the heatmap.
+We see only a weak dependence on initial stellar age, as there are no very obvious vertical features in the heatmap.